 EAP Department Head

 Tresa has worked at the City of Madison since 2005 as the EAP Coordinator, now EAP Manager.
 Prior to her employment with the City she worked at the DOT as an EAP Specialist for 13 years.
-For fun, she likes to bike, read, workout, do yoga and take walks with her German Shepherd Lulabelle.
+For fun, she likes to bike, read, workout, spend time with her family and take walks with her German Shepherd Lulabelle.
 She has a Master's Degree in Organizational Social Work with Certificates in Corporate Consulting and Critical Incident Response in the field of Emergency Services.
 Tresa has two adults kids, Marissa and Riley and she recently became a very happy grandparent.

 Randy is a licensed clinical social worker and professional counselor in the state of Wisconsin.
 He has worked as both a counselor and a supervisor in outpatient and hospital settings for over 15 years.
 He has been a workplace consultant for over 20 years providing employers and employees with assistance for critical incident stress, conflict management, organizational change, substance abuse, and other organizational challenges affecting people.
 Randy is an experienced adult educator.
 He’s presented at many conferences and workshops regionally and nationally.
 His presentation style and story-telling ability utilizes his vast experiences with people.

-Scott A Webb, MSE, is a trauma survivor himself who has worked in the behavioral health field for 35 years.
+Scott Webb is a trauma survivor himself who has worked in the behavioral health field for 35 years.
 His career has included clinical, administrative and consultative work.
 He is currently the Trauma-Informed Care Coordinator at the State of Wisconsin Department of Health Services.
 He holds a Master of Science in Education degree from the University of Wisconsin-Oshkosh.
 Since 2014, Scott has provided training and technical assistance on trauma-informed care principles to more than 15,000 clinicians statewide.
 His insights on trauma-informed care have been featured in articles published by Wisconsin Center for Investigative Journalism and Isthmus.
 He also has presented at numerous conferences and acted as keynote speaker for the UW-Madison School of Social Work, the National Alliance on Mental Illness Wisconsin Conference, and the Wisconsin Personal Services Association.